Improve Your Onboarding Process with Lessonly

 Why Is Onboarding Important

 Turnover is expensive.
 It’s estimated that replacing an entry-level employee is up to 50% of their salary.
 That percentage only increases as you move up within the company.
 Along with the financial burden, morale and productivity can suffer with a person’s removal from a team or organization.
 Great onboarding can reduce time to productivity, make a positive financial impact more quickly, and increase employee drive.
 A perfect onboarding process also establishes a culture of learning and growth.
 That culture then translates to higher employee retention.
+In fact, new employees who go through a structured onboarding program are 58% more likely to stay with the organization after three years.

 Some companies try to replace their onboarding process with a simple orientation process.
 Their new employees may have a meet and greet with the other members of the team and get a tour of the facility.
 After that, they’re handed their laptop and shown to their desk.
 The difference between onboarding and orientation is the length, depth, and effectiveness.